Waking Up the Neighbours: Background and recording

 The performance of Adams' 1987 album Into the Fire was felt as somewhat of a disappointment.
-Although it reached No. 7 on the Billboard 200 albums chart and No. 2 in his native Canada, it fell short of the massive commercial success enjoyed by his fourth album Reckless released in 1984.
-Into the Fire was also Adams' last album recorded together with his longtime collaborator Jim Vallance; their songwriting partnership ended in August 1989.
+Although it reached No. 7 on the Billboard 200 albums chart and No. A total of 2 in his native Canada, it fell short of the massive commercial success enjoyed by his fourth album Reckless released in 1984.
+Into the Fire was also Adams' last album recorded together with his longtime collaborator Jim Vallance; their songwriting partnership ended during the making of Waking Up The Neighbours.

+Between 1988 and 1989, Adams wrote around 30 songs with Vallance for a follow-up album to Into The Fire.
+Initial attempts were made to record a new album – first in July 1988 with Steve Lillywhite producing and again in May 1989 with regular producer Bob Clearmountain – but nothing from these sessions was released.
+After a year of meticulously writing and re-writing songs, however, Adams concluded he was dissatisfied with all of the material and wanted to start over.
+Simultaneously, his creative partnership with Vallance had deteriorated, the latter quitting in August 1989.

-An attempt to record a new album was made in 1988 with Steve Lillywhite producing, but nothing from these sessions was released.
-Over a year after that, Adams joined forces with Robert John "Mutt" Lange, previously known for his work with AC/DC, The Cars, Foreigner, and Def Leppard to start work on Adams' next album, recording at Battery Studios in England and the Warehouse Studios in Canada.
-Recording began in March 1990, and along with mixing, finished in June 1991.
+In mid-1989, prior to Vallance's departure, Adams joined forces with producer Robert John "Mutt" Lange, previously known for his work with AC/DC, The Cars, Foreigner, and Def Leppard.
+Lange helped with the writing and pre-production, developing new songs and re-working some of the earlier ideas with Vallance.
+It was not until early 1990 that Adams and Lange decided to produce the album themselves, after further sessions with producers Clearmountain and Bob Rock were attempted and shelved.

+Recording for the album took place primarily at Lange's private studio in Surrey, England, with further sessions at Battery Studios (London), The Warehouse (Vancouver) and Mayfair Studios (London); the latter was for final overdubs & mixing with Clearmountain.
+Recording began in March 1990, and along with mixing, finished in July 1991.
 According to Adams, Lange changed his way of thinking about the songwriting process, making him work meticulously on each song.
 As a result, the recording process went on for more than a year, and the release of the album, originally scheduled for the fall of 1990, had to be postponed several times.
 Lange is credited on all 15 tracks of the album, including four songs whose demos were originally recorded with Vallance.